Jasmin2895/twilio-support-chat/README.md

 ```
 This project uses `proxy` so the server side will running on port `3002` and client side on port `3000`.

-5. This project uses **mongodb** so set up mongodb locally and in the file `db.js` replace username and password with your name and password.
+5. This project uses **mongodb** so set up mongodb locally and in the file `db.js` replace username and password with your username and password.

 ## License